Loknaath-sec/WDM_EXP9/README.md

 ### Result:

-implemented preprocessing technique on Twitter Data using Rapidminer successfully
+Implemented preprocessing technique on Twitter Data using Rapidminer successfully